 An employee is sick and has been to work.

 A sick employee at your workplace means there is an increased risk of contaminated surfaces.
-If an employee is sick, immediately closing off areas the employee has accessed, thoroughly cleaning all surfaces they may have touched, and disinfecting high-touch surfaces such as doorknobs and light switches.
-Electrostatic spraying takes the process one step further, attacking potential traces of the virus that traditional cleaning methods may have missed and preventing the virus from spreading to other employees.
+If an employee is sick, immediately closing off areas the employee has accessed.
+Then thoroughly clean all surfaces they may have touched and disinfect high-touch surfaces such as doorknobs and light switches.
+Electrostatic spraying takes the process one step further.
+It attacks potential traces of the virus that traditional cleaning methods may have missed and prevents the virus from spreading.

 Your facilities are closed.

 Since electrostatic cleaning involves power-assisted spraying and hospital-grade disinfecting products, it should be performed when your building is empty.
 Normally, businesses aren’t able to shut down completely for cleaning.
-However, due to closures related to the pandemic, now is an ideal time to give it a floor-to-ceiling electrostatic deep cleaning.
+However now is an ideal time to give it a floor-to-ceiling electrostatic deep cleaning.
 When you finally reopen, employees will be reassured to know they’re returning to a sanitized workplace.

-Fear governs a lot of the decisions people make right now, including whether to go to work and whether to walk into a business.
+Fear governs a lot of the decisions people make right now.
 If customers are staying away or employees have expressed reluctance to come in, letting them know you’ve used electrostatic spraying to clean every exposed surface can help instill confidence that your facility is a safe place to be.
 The more transparent you are about what measures you’re taking to prevent the spread of illness, the more trust you’ll build with employees and customers alike.

 Even if your business hasn’t had any confirmed cases of the virus, just knowing it’s out there can be reason enough to beef up your cleaning routine.
 When it come to disease prevention, proactive is better than reactive.
 Electrostatic spraying can serve as an extra precautionary measure to help keep your employees safe—one more thing you can do when you need to do everything you can.

 Electrostatic disinfecting has emerged as a powerful tool in the fight against COVID-19, and many Portland and Northern Virginia businesses rely on Cleansolution for fast, effective disinfection.
-Call on us at 503-432-8302 to discover whether electrostatic spraying is the right solution for you.
+Contact us to discover whether electrostatic spraying is the right solution for you.